Ziemomysł of Kuyavia

-Ziemomysł of Inowrocław (Ziemomysł inowrocławski; c.
-1245 - October/24 December 1287), was a Polish prince, member of the House of Piast, duke of Inowrocław during 1267-1271 and 1278–1287, and ruler over Bydgoszcz during 1267-1269 and 1278–1287.
+Ziemomysł of Kuyavia (Ziemomysł inowrocławski; c.
+1245 – October/24 December 1287), was a Polish prince, member of the House of Piast, duke of Inowrocław during 1267–1271 and 1278–1287, and ruler over Bydgoszcz during 1267–1269 and 1278–1287.

 Early years

-Ziemomysł was the second son of Casimir I of Kuyavia and his second wife Constance, daughter of Henry II the Pious.
-In 1257 his mother died, and his father soon married for the third time with Euphrosyne, daughter of Casimir I of Opole.
-Ziemomysł's stepmother soon caused conflicts in the family with her attempts to obtain territorial benefits for her own children (the eldest of them was the future Polish king Władysław the Elbow-high) in detriment of Ziemomysł and his older full-brother Leszek the Black; some chronicles even accused Euphrosyne of attempting to poison both stepsons.
+Ziemomysł was the second son of Casimir I of Kuyavia and his second wife Constance of Wrocław, daughter of Henry II the Pious.
+In 1257, his mother died, and his father soon married for the third time with Euphrosyne, daughter of Casimir I of Opole.
+Ziemomysł's stepmother soon caused conflicts in the family with her attempts to obtain territorial benefits for her own children (the eldest of them was the future Polish King Władysław I Łokietek) at the detriment of Ziemomysł and his older full-brother Leszek II the Black; some chronicles even accused Euphrosyne of attempting to poison both stepsons.